constellation-app/constellation/CorePreferences/src/au/gov/asd/tac/constellation/preferences/docs/application-preferences.md

 preferences by unticking the "Remember Open/Save Location" option.
 When this is unticked, the open or save location defaults to the user's home directory.

+## Application Font Preferences

+Application Font preferences can be accessed via Setup -> Options -> CONSTELLATION -> Application.

+## Application Default Font Preferences

+This is where the user is able to set their preferred default font and default font size for the Constellation application.